 - Eat less.
 Energy bars and similar foods make easy snacks while cycling, but some bikers bite off more than their stomachs can comfortably handle.
 For rides of less than an hour, skip the snacks.
 More than 60 minutes?
 Consume 200 to 300 calories of simple carbs, such as sports drinks, gels, and bars, during each hour to help keep muscles fueled.
 (Related: Is it Bad to Eat an Energy Bar Every Day?)

 - Abdominal cramping

 "Some swimmers hold their breath without exhaling while their faces are underwater.
-This means that when they turn their heads to breathe, they have to exhale and inhale at the same time, which causes them to gulp and swallow air and water," says Mike Norman, cofounder of Chicago Endurance Sports, who trains swimmers and triathletes.
+This means that when they turn their heads to breathe, they have to exhale and inhale at the same time, which causes them to gulp and swallow air and water," says Mike Norman, co-founder of Chicago Endurance Sports, who trains swimmers and triathletes.
 A stomach full of air can lead to bloating; gulping water during saltwater swims can cause abdominal cramping.
-(By the way, if you're always bloated, you need to know about this digestive disorder.)

 Fix it fast: Most cramping and bloating occur during belly-down strokes (breast and freestyle), so flip onto your back and ease the pace until the pain subsides.
-Also try treading water for a few minutes to keep your mouth above the surface, Norman suggests.
+Also, try treading water for a few minutes to keep your mouth above the surface, suggests Norman.

 - Wear a cap.
 In an open-water swim, choppy, cold waters can cause disorientation and nausea.
 Using a swim cap or earplugs can help with balance problems.